APS-Networks/bfrt-helper/docs/fields.rst

 If fields are represented by a simple integer value, then they can be defined as in the previous example.
-However, some fields have more **interesting** expressions, such as an :ref:`IPv4Address` or :ref:`MACAddress`.
+However, some fields have more **interesting** expressions, such as an :py:class:`IPv4Address` or :py:class:`MACAddress`.
 In this case you will need to overload the constructor, the deserialisation method ``from_bytes``, and optionally the ``__str__`` method.

-An example of this is indeed an :ref:`IPv4Address`:
+An example of this is indeed an :py:class:`IPv4Address`:

 .. code:: python